ShuoXing98/shuoxing98.github.io/_pages/656update.md

 ---
 layout: archive
-title: "656update"
+title: "HW2 of CSCE 656"
 permalink: /656update/
 author_profile: true
 ---

 {% include base_path %}

-This page is for my Homework 1 of the course [CSCE 656: Computers and New Media](https://people.engr.tamu.edu/shipman/courses/cnm/home.html) instructed by Professor [Frank Shipman](https://people.engr.tamu.edu/shipman/index.html) at Texas A&M University.
+This page is for my Homework 2 of the course [CSCE 656: Computers and New Media](https://people.engr.tamu.edu/shipman/courses/cnm/home.html) instructed by Professor [Frank Shipman](https://people.engr.tamu.edu/shipman/index.html) at Texas A&M University.

 ## Why I am in this class